Black Gospel music

-Black gospel music, often called gospel music or gospel, is a genre of African-American Christian music.
+Black gospel music, often called gospel music or simply gospel, is the traditional music of the Black diaspora in the United States.
 It is rooted in the conversion of enslaved Africans to Christianity, both during and after the trans-atlantic slave trade, starting with work songs sung in the fields and, later, with religious songs sung in various church settings, later classified as Negro Spirituals (which shaped much of traditional Black gospel).
+Over time, gospel evolved into a distinct musical form that blended African musical traditions with Christian themes, becoming a powerful expression of faith, resilience, and cultural identity.

-Black Gospel music has been traditionally concerned with the African-American quest for freedom.
-It has provided both "spiritual and communal uplift," first in the fields, and later in the Black Church; during the 1960s era in the South, it was described as the "soundtrack of the struggle for civil rights," helping create unity and faith for the work.
+Black gospel music has been traditionally concerned with the African-American quest for freedom.
+It has provided both "spiritual and communal uplift", first in the fields, and later in the Black Church; during the 1960s era in the South, it was described as the "soundtrack of the struggle for civil rights", helping create unity and faith for the work.

 The modern iteration of the genre, contemporary gospel, emerged in the late 1970s as a fusion of the traditional genre with the musical stylings of the era in secular Black music, which resulted in popularizing a whole new generation of artists and songs, expanding the larger genre's reach.

-Also a popular form of commercial music, Black gospel was revolutionized in the 1930s by Thomas Dorsey, the "father of gospel music," who is credited with composing more than 1,000 gospel songs, including "Take My Hand, Precious Lord" and "Peace in the Valley."
+Also a popular form of commercial music, Black gospel was revolutionized in the 1930s by Thomas Dorsey, the "father of gospel music", who is credited with composing more than 1,000 gospel songs, including "Take My Hand, Precious Lord" and "Peace in the Valley".
 Dorsey also created the first gospel choir and sold millions of copies of his recordings nationwide.
 The Pilgrim Baptist Church in Chicago, Dorsey's home church, is currently in development as the National Museum of Gospel Music.

 History

-Background (1528-1867)
+Background: 18th century–late 19th century

 Black gospel music has roots in the Black oral tradition—the passing down of history via the spoken word rather than in writing.
+Griots performed in West Africa.
 In colonial America, where enslaved Africans were prevented from being formally educated, oral and otherwise non-written communication became the method not only for cultural patrimony, but for virtually all communication.

 Some of this communication (including work songs sung in the fields) was used to organize, including plans for retaliation against their enslavers and for escape.
 This eventually led to the banning of drums in many parts of colonial America, as well as other instruments related to West African patrimony.

 As such, most Black churches relied on hand- clapping and foot-stomping as rhythmic accompaniment.
 West African dance and ring shout traditions developed among early Black Christians into shouting, in which fast-paced gospel music is accompanied by equally rapid (often frenzied) dancing.
 (In its modern form, this is also known as a "praise break".)
 This, along with the repetition and "call and response" elements familiar to West African music, helped to engender an ecstatic, trance-like state and to strengthen communal bonds.
 These elements also enabled illiterate members the opportunity to participate.

-Useful in the fields and in the church house, Negro spirituals (and the traditions associated with them) were the earliest form of Black gospel.